 From then on, you’ll see more modern-looking buildings, like the one below.

-Nacka Strand is the last stop on the southern shore, and from there you can see an unusual fountain, called God, our Father, on the Rainbow, by Carl Milles, Sweden’s famous sculptor, Carl Milles, designed in 1946 for the United Nations in New York City, where it was supposed to stand right on the East River.
+Nacka Strand is the last stop on the southern shore, and from there you can see an unusual fountain, called God, our Father, on the Rainbow, by Sweden’s famous sculptor, Carl Milles, designed in 1946 for the United Nations in New York City, where it was supposed to stand right on the East River.
 However, due to lack of finances, the sculpture fountain was not built as originally planned.
 The 18 meters (60 ft.) high sculpture in Stockholm was built in 1995, but Carl Milles, who passed away in 1955 never got to see it.

 You can see a small model of the same sculpture, as well as many others, at the Millesgården, a museum that includes the artist’s home, an antique collection, a vast sculpture garden, and an art gallery, located on the island of Lidingö east of Stockholm.